greendra8/EvieChat/README.md

 ![EvieChat Screenshot](https://i.imgur.com/GW9mfti.png)

-## Developer notes
-Evie is a simple implementation of the OpenAI API into a chrome extension.
-It has a simple to use interface where you can interact with the chat bot, as well as a clear chat button and a counter to keep track of how much you have spent.
+Evie is a simple ChatGPT chrome extension assistant.
+It uses the OpenAI API to handle requests, and serves users through a simple and clean interface.

+A Reset chat button exists as well as a way to track how much you have spent.

 If message chains get longer than 25 messages, the first messages will be removed, 2 at a time.
 This can be changed by the developer in `browser_action.js`.
 The initial system message is always kept so that the bot can remain on task.

+Evie is subject to all of the usual bias, limitations, and hallucinations of the normal ChatGPT.

 ## Installation
 If you would like to use Evie yourself, the setup is simple.